When deciding with whom to invest, you should ask yourself the two following questions:

 - We are not solo practitioners.
 As a small team with varied experiences, we rely on each other to offer you our combined wisdom and knowledge.
 Students benefit from our entire team’s expertise.

-While all medical school admissions consultants, including those who fit the descriptions above, can be a help, they are outsiders and not privy to the nuances of what goes on in the medical admissions process.
+The overwhelming majority of our competitors fit in to at least one of the categories listed above.
+While all medical school admissions consultants, including the types listed above, can be a help, they are outsiders and not privy to the nuances of what goes on in the medical admissions process.
 Many of them are also not 100% committed to this work; they may be motivated by the business opportunity or see it as a “sideline” job.

 We hope, by highlighting who we are and what is important to MedEdits, you can decide if we are the right ‘fit” for you!
 The MedEdits Difference sets us apart from every other medical school admissions consulting company.